Settorezero/Arlok/README.md

 ## Connections

-In the following table are showed Arduino UNO to ARLOK shield.
+In the following table are showed Arduino UNO to ARLOK shield connections.
 Pinout is reported also the parallel version [AR.L.O.](https://github.com/Cyb3rn0id/AR.L.O.).
 If a cell is empty, means that pin is free to use and reported on a dedicate header.
 The interrupt column shows the interrupt number associated with the pin, but is reccomended to use *digitalPinToInterrupt(Pin)*